frickjack/littleware/Notes/howto/devTest.md

 ## CICD

-## littleAudit
+## littleAudit cloudmgr

+Some bash helper functions.
+Modify to suit your environment, and source these into your dev shell.

 ```
 #
-# Bash function to generate new ES256 key pair
+# Bash function to generate new ES256 local key pair
 #
 newkey() {
     local kid=${1:-$(date +%Y%m)}